pbrisbin/pbrisbin.com/_posts/2014-02-09-random_numbers_without_mutation.md

 ### A Bit About State

-When we talk about some `State s a` what we're really describing is a function which may modify a some value of type `s`.
+When we talk about some `State s a` what we're really describing is a function which may modify some value of type `s`.
 It must accept the state as an argument and return the possibly modified state as part of its result: